adamhaile/S/README.md

 S usually gets the order of updates correct, but if execution changes, like a different conditional branch, S may need to suspend a calling computation in order to update a called one before returning the updated value.

-In S, data signals are immutable during updates.
-If the updates set any values, those values are held in a pending state until the update finishes.
-At that point their new values are committed and the system updates accordingly.
+In S, data signals are immutable while a round of updates is running.
+If running code sets any values, those values are held in a pending state until the update finishes.
+At that point the new values are committed and the system updates accordingly.
 This process repeats until the system reaches a quiet state with no more changes.
 It then awaits the next external change.

 ## S API